acaranta/lbdocker/README.md

 # LB Docker : HaProxy on inotify

 This project is a Load Balancer for your docker containers using HaProxy.
 It uses an inotify loop to watch over it's configuration file and reload itself whenever it changes.
+This container will also check the /hacfg/certs directory for changes (usefull when using certbot like auto updating certificates)

 ## docker-compose usage :
 ```